 I am visually and kinetically cued.
 I tried to imagine what exercises or devices would help me.
 I started with standing and balancing on one foot.
 I tried some gentle yoga moves, without success.
 Some things that I tried left me flailing, falling over.
 Fifteen months after the diagnosis, my frustration was high, but the motivation to find a cure was greater.
 In March, I was daydreaming of the warmth of the spring sun on my face.
 I stared at my back garden as it was starting to bud.
 And then the answer appeared: my hammock.
 I could swing in any direction while lying perpendicular to the hammock or parallel to it.
 Its netting would give me strong finger holds to support myself.

-Once I could handle watching the hammock swaying, I practised trying to sit down in it.
+Once I could handle watching the hammock swaying, I practiced trying to sit down in it.
 That was harder than I thought it would be, because of the other injuries I had suffered.